We LOVE fusing flavors from a rainbow of cultures. Enjoy this easy wrap that even finicky eaters will love!

 3 tablespoons fresh lime juice

-Combine sour cream and cumin in small bow;stir with wisk
+Combine sour cream and cumin in small bowl; stir with whisk to combine.

 Roll wrap up and secure with wooden picks, if desired.
 Cutting Tip: Let the wrap sit for a moment after rolling it and if possible, turn the wrap seam-side down to cut.
 A clean cut all the way through with as few motions back and forth as possible helps ensure your fillings stay in place and enables you to cut smaller pieces if desired.